 Overview of the financial aid process to help parents understand how to estimate the true costs of college.

 Opportunity for parents and students to get personalized answers to their questions about the college admissions process throughout the student’s freshman and sophomore years.

 Comprehensive Package (for Juniors & Seniors)

 This package is designed to help college-bound juniors and seniors and their families navigate the college application and admissions process.
 This package can begin as early as late spring of the sophomore year and may include some or all of the following:

--Guidance on standardized testing including which tests to take, when to take them, and whether test prep is recommended. -Advice on extracurricular involvement and summer enrichment that cultivates the student’s interests, skills, and leadership qualities increasing college preparedness and competitiveness in the admissions process.
+Guidance on standardized testing including which tests to take, when to take them, and whether test prep is recommended.

--Guidance on developing and writing the personal statement (college essay) and supplemental essays including brainstorming and detailed feedback using Google docs, Skype, and/or in-person meetings.
+Guidance on developing and writing the personal statement (college essay), UC personal insight questions, and supplemental essays including brainstorming and detailed feedback using Google docs, Zoom and/or in-person meetings.

--Assistance with creating a resume/brag sheet that highlights the student’s key attributes and accomplishments.
+Assistance with how to best communicate extracurricular activities that highlight the student’s key attributes and accomplishments.